 If you know your child is going to be absent from school, you should:

-• Where possible, ring school at the earliest opportunity to let them know.
-Call Sandra, our bursar, on 01772 877200.
+• where possible, ring school at the earliest opportunity to let them know.
+Call Sandra, our bursar, on 01772 877200 or leave a message on the answer machine.

-• Send a note to school explaining the reason for the absence (in advance if possible—for example if your child has a doctors appointment)
+• send an email to school explaining the reason for the absence (in advance if possible—for example if your child has a doctors appointment).

 School will contact parents if they are in any doubt as to the whereabouts of a child.
 This year, our whole school attendance target is 97%.

 From time to time children are sick (vomit) either at home or at school.
-Unfortunately it is not possible to distinguish between the causes, and therefore it is essential that the same rule of exclusion applies in all cases of vomiting or Diarrhoea.
+Unfortunately it is not possible to distinguish between the different causes of vomiting, and therefore it is essential that the same rule of exclusion applies in all cases of vomiting or diarrhoea - 48 hours from the last episode of sickness or diarrhoea.

-If your child is sick at school, we will ask you or your emergency contact to take your child home.
+If your child vomits or has diarrhoea at school, we will ask you or your emergency contact to take your child home.
 They should not return for 48 hours.
-We appreciate that this is inconvenient in many cases, and you may not believe your child is ill, but you will appreciate that we do this in all cases and it should reduce the risk of infection for all children in school.
+We appreciate that this is inconvenient in many cases, especially when children often bounce back quickly and may appear well before 48 hours, but you will appreciate that this rule is based on governmental guidance and is something we apply to all cases, which should reduce the risk of infection for all children and staff in school.
 As an example, if your child is sick at lunchtime on a Tuesday, they should not return to school until after lunch on Thursday, provided there have not been any further episodes of vomiting.

 Leave in term time

 Leave in term time is not a ‘right’.
 Absence from school can have a serious impact on your child’s education.
-All requests for leave in term time must be made in advance of confirming any arrangements and may be granted at the Headteacher’s discretion dependant on the circumstances.
-Changes to the Regulations mean that schools can only authorise leave in term time if the circumstances surrounding the request are considered to be exceptional.
+All requests for leave in term time must be made in advance of confirming any arrangements and may be granted at the Headteacher’s discretion depending on the circumstances.
+Changes to the governmental regulations mean that schools can only authorise leave in term time if the circumstances surrounding the request are considered to be exceptional.
 Forms are available from the school office.

 Holidays in Term Time leaflet